antyeates1983/flhtools/README.md

 To start, you should read the manual (doc/man.pdf), which includes a quick-start guide to running the code.

-The code accompanies a paper currently in preparation.
+The code accompanies a paper currently in press (preprint here: https://arxiv.org/abs/1811.02306).